A HEART FOR ZEMIOPraying for the unreached Mbororo and the Zande church of war-ravaged Central African Republic

 The Mbororo, which means “cattle herder” in the Fulani language, are a large semi-nomadic people group of 15-18 million who are spread across a horizontal zone from West Africa into central Africa, bound by the Sahara desert to the north and the tsetse fly to the south.
 The important things in the life of the Mbororo are family, cattle, strong morals, and beauty, and they value excellence in poetry, singing, and dancing.
 At the homestead, they farm millet and sorghum and keep small animals.
 Cattle is the symbol of wealth, and children are symbols of the future.
-Since they don’t believe in an afterlife, they believe that a person lives on through their children.
-Therefore, not having children means a person has “died twice”.
+Since they don’t believe in an afterlife, they believe that a person lives on through his children.
+Therefore, not having children means a person has “died twice.”

 Although they will call themselves Muslims, they preserve many of their Mbororo customs.
 They follow the Muslim rituals of prayer, fasting, and pilgrimages, but because of their fear of the spirit world, they wear fetishes and charms and practice rituals for protection.
 Despite this, they have demonstrated an openness to the Gospel, particularly when they see it worked out in deeds of love and mercy.